 A special little trip here is an opportunity to interact with some exclusive wildlife and nature where no two days are ever the same.
 When you stay with the Trust there is a sense or alluring novelty and our getaways enhance every dynamic of a traditional UK holiday with our cute Cumbrian cottages and awe-inspiring locations that only the Lake District can offer.

 Our unique holiday cottages in the Lake District will leave you encapsulated in the rich culture of Cumbria.
 We have an array of delightful cottages tucked away in the wealth of the Cumbrian countryside, ranging from lovely lakeside properties to vast country homes surrounded by a sphere of artistic scenery.
 Our holiday cottages are second to none and Cumbria’s landscape will only amplify your experience in one Britain’s most popular destinations.

 Wherever and whenever you visit, you can take a deep breath and bask in the freedom of some of our glorious locations and seriously sit back and lounge around the grace of the Lake District.

-We have cottages that sleep 2 for a romantic break, right up to 12 for massive family get togethers.
+We have cottages that sleep 2 for a romantic break, right up to 12 for a large family together.
 We have an ever so intriguing, castle-esque Mill boasting an enchanting character, perfect for a magical getaway.
 The Trust have an exceptional range of grand and luxurious properties like this early 1900’s abode in Cumbria at the head of the largest lake in the England, and you could not be any closer to the lakes than in this glorious shoreside cottage.